-Aon Hewitt was retained by the Saskatchewan Power Corporation to perform an actuarial valuation of the assets and the liabilities of the Power Corporation Superannuation Plan (the "Plan") as at December 31, 2014, for accounting information purposes.
-The accounting valuation was performed in accordance with the accounting valuation under Chapter 19 - "Employee Benefits" (IAS 19) (Revised) of the International Accounting Standards Board (IASB).
+Aon Hewitt was retained by the Saskatchewan Power Corporation to perform a valuation of the assets and the liabilities of the Power Corporation Superannuation Plan (the "Plan") as at December 31, 2015, for accounting information purposes.
+The valuation was performed in accordance with Chartered Professional Accountants (CPA) Handbook Section 4600.

-With the important exception of the discount rate, our valuation results have been determined using actuarial assumptions which may be considered management's best estimate, with equal likelihood that over time the true liabilities will prove to be greater than or less than the amounts we have determined.
-The discount rate has been determined in accordance with International Financial Reporting Standards, IAS 19 (Revised).
+Our valuation results have been determined using actuarial assumptions which may be considered best estimate, with equal likelihood that over time the true liabilities will prove to be greater than or less than the amounts determined.
+These assumptions have been set in accordance with CPA Handbook Section 4600.